kubeshop/botkube/docs/investigation/configuration/2022-06-20-cfg-via-crds.md

 ## Motivation

 This document is based on the outcome from [Configuration API syntax issues](2022-06-15-cfg-syntax-issues.md) document.
-It describes the possible solution to configure BotKube via dedicated CustomResources (CR) instead of configuration files.
+It describes the possible solution to configure Botkube via dedicated CustomResources (CR) instead of configuration files.
 It also addresses the multichannel support.

 ## Overview

-> Make BotKube, Kube native.
+> Make Botkube, Kube native.

 Defining configuration via CRD allows:

 - Easy extensibility - new executor/notificator can be dynamically created, and it will be automatically picked by controller.
-  - Currently, two big YAML file, requires BotKube restart, extensions need to be built-in.
+  - Currently, two big YAML file, requires Botkube restart, extensions need to be built-in.
 - Showing status of a given extension - if it's up and running.
     ```yaml
     # ..